lemi00000011/lemi00000011/README.md

-- 👋 Hi, I’m lemi tesfaye m
+- 👋 Hi, I’m lemi tesfaye
-- 👀 I’m interested in coding ,debuging
+- 👀 I’m interested in coding ,debuging solving problems
 - 🌱 I’m currently learning in adiss abab
    I’m looking to collaborate with a team which can do more on datastructure and algorithm
 - ⚡